PeteMichaud/MapProjectorStudio/readme.md

 * --wlon           (Default: 0) Widget Origin Longitude (Radians)
 * --wday           (Default: 0) Widget Day (for Dateline and Datetime widgets)
 * --wnaivespacing  (Default: False) Indicatrix defaults to smart spacing, which skips some at the poles to avoid overlap.
 Using this flag will prevent smart spacing
+* --widgetmode     (Default: Combined) Render map widgets Combined, Separate, or WidgetOnly
+* --help           See All Options
 ## Goals

 * [x] Cross platform, including Windows